Why You Must Stop Seeking Approval (Hint: Your life depends on it)

 In fact, there’s danger even writing this because it dances perilously close to the edge of seeking your approval by telling you what I did with potentially some veiled self-congratulatory scheme.

-Because seeking others’ approval to justify our lives (with their almost infinite complexities) is a really big deal.
+Because seeking others’ approval to justify our lives (which affects both physical and mental health) is a really big deal.
 And if you struggle with this, you are not alone.

 More than that, you’re in the majority.
 So stay with me here.